close

 Table of contents

-Misbehavior define as 'any intentional action by members of organizations that violates core organizational and/or societal norms” (Yoav & Yoash, 1996).
-Ethics defines as “the principles, values, and beliefs that define right and wrong decisions and behavior” (Stephen & Mary, 2012).
-According to the management and employees’ feedback given by Sportswear Plant, several misbehavior and unethical practices which will violate the organizational norms and show unacceptable behaviors, were identified.
+Misbehavior is defined as "any intentional action by members of organizations that violates core organizational and/or societal norms" (Yoav & Yoash, 1996).
+Ethics are "the principles, values, and beliefs that define right and wrong decisions and behavior" (Stephen & Mary, 2012).
+According to feedback from the management and employees at the Sportswear Plant, several types of misbehavior and unethical practices were identified that go against organizational norms and show unacceptable behavior.

-According to the interviews had with several employees within the molding department, it was noted that they were treated badly by their supervisors and head of the department.
-Since the supervisors and head of the department use an abusive language to guide the employees under them, employees in the molding department felt bad and they were shy to communicate with their supervisors and head of the department.
-During the interview, it was found that, when an employee was badly blamed by either head of the department or supervisor due to a mistake, he or she felt shame and confused.
-Finally, it can conclude that head of the molding department and supervisors use their power and position to mistreat and disrespect employees under them which is unethical according to the above mentioned “ethics” definition.
+Interviews with several employees in the molding department revealed that they were treated poorly by their supervisors and department head.
+Since the supervisors and head used abusive language to guide their employees, the workers felt bad and were too shy to communicate properly.
+During the interviews, it was found that when an employee was harshly blamed by either the head of the department or a supervisor for a mistake, they felt ashamed and confused.
+So, it can be concluded that the head of the molding department and supervisors use their power and position to mistreat and disrespect employees, which is unethical according to the definition of ethics mentioned above.

 Favoritism

-Due to the labor shortage in sewing department DSI provide on the job training for new employees.
-Therefore interviewed employees who have joined DSI during last four months.
-During that interview, it was revealed that Line leaders used to properly train their favorite employees and ignore others.
-Due to this unfair behavior of line leaders’, newly joined employees faced different problems.
-They couldn’t be able to achieve their career growth because of this unfair training behavior.
-The employees were also blamed by their head of the department, due to the repetitive quality rejects which made them feel uncomfortable.
-Finally, it can conclude that leaders of the sewing department show favoritism during the training of their new employees, which is unethical according to the above mentioned “ethics” definition.
+Due to a labor shortage in the sewing department, DSI provides on-the-job training for new employees.
+Interviews with employees who joined DSI in the last four months revealed that line leaders properly train their favorite employees and ignore the others.
+This unfair behavior caused problems for the newly joined employees.
+They couldn't achieve career growth because of this unfair training practice.
+Additionally, they were blamed by their department head for repetitive quality rejects, which made them feel uncomfortable.
+Therefore, it can be concluded that the leaders of the sewing department show favoritism during the training of new employees, which is unethical according to the definition of ethics.

-According to the interview had with the quality assurance manager, it was noted that employees intentionally forward products with quality defects in order to achieve their daily targets.
-Most of the complaints were made due to the upper damages and bonding weaknesses of the shoes which can be detected in the molding stage and packing stage.
-According to the quality assurance manager’s statement, employees forwarded low quality products to customers, when they fall short of their goals.
-Since this behavior violates organizational norms, it can consider as a misbehavior.
+In an interview with the quality assurance manager, it was noted that employees intentionally forwarded products with quality defects to meet their daily targets.
+Most complaints were about upper damages and bonding weaknesses of the shoes, which can be detected in the molding and packing stages.
+According to the quality assurance manager, employees sent low-quality products to customers when they fell short of their goals.
+Since this behavior violates organizational norms, it is considered misbehavior.

 • Type S – misbehavior that intends to benefit the self